cf86/JKodiWrapper/test.md

 ## Steps

+1. add BeaconClient Methods _getBeacons()_ and _queryBeacons(...)_
-1. Get all beacon IDs
+2. Get all beacon IDs
-2. chunk the beacon ID list to chunks of size 3
+3. chunk the beacon ID list to chunks of size 3
-3. init completion service and submit an API call task per chunk
+4. init completion service and submit an API call task per chunk
-4. wait until a task is done and process it by checking if it timed out, is found, not found or not applicable.
+5. wait until a task is done and process it by checking if it timed out, is found, not found or not applicable.
 Furthermore, note to which organization the beacon belongs to.
 For this, a map organization -> counter is used to keep track.
-5. create a tuple list from the organization map and afterward sort and reverse it
+6. create a tuple list from the organization map and afterward sort and reverse it

 ## Design Decisions
 In this chapter, some design decisions will be explained.